-Here’s how to prepare this dish: In a large bowl, combine the cream of mushroom soup, sour cream, milk, salt, pepper, garlic powder, and grated Parmesan cheese.
+In a large bowl, combine the cream of mushroom soup, sour cream, milk, salt, pepper, garlic powder, and grated Parmesan cheese.
+Stir to combine.

-Add frozen peas, sliced mushrooms, tuna, and grated cheddar cheese.
+Add frozen peas (yes… still frozen!), sliced mushrooms, tuna, and grated cheddar cheese.
 Fold these in gently to the other ingredients in the bowl..

 This is what the tuna noodle casserole ingredients looks like once all ingredients except noodles are folded in.
 It’s not pretty, but that’s okay!

 Cook the egg noodles for 7 minutes in a large pot of boiling water.

 Drain the egg noodles well once done, then add the drained noodles to the rest of the ingredients.
 Stir to combine.

 Pour ingredients into a 2 qt. baking dish that is coated with non-stick spray.
 Spread evenly in pan.

 Crush some Ritz crackers in a baggie.
 I like to use a rolling pin to really break them down.

-Spread the crumbs evenly over the top of the casserole, then bake uncovered for 40 minutes.
+Spread the crushed cracker crumbs evenly over the top of the casserole, then bake, uncovered at 350 degrees for 40 minutes.